Genusbiz/docs/developers/installation and configuration/system requirements.md

-## System Requirements for the Genus Desktop Client
+## System requirements for the Genus Desktop client

 The minimum hardware and software requirements for running a Genus Desktop client on your computer are listed below.